waiteb3/revel-swagger/modules/swaggerapi/README.md

 module.swaggerapi=github.com/waiteb3/revel-swagger/modules/swaggerapi
 ```

-Add your Swagger Spec files to a location inside your project's `conf` folder
+Add your Swagger Spec files to a location inside your project's `conf` folder.
 ```
 # Include your files relative from the conf/ folder
 # The below example would have two specifications